fuska/FuskaRSS2Bluesky/readme.md

 This Python bot automatically posts updates from an RSS feed to your Bluesky feed.
 It checks the feed regularly, retrieves new articles, and creates posts with clickable links and optional header images.
 The bot uses a database to avoid duplicate posts by tracking previously posted articles, even across sessions.

 ## Features
-- Automatically fetches and posts new articles from the RSS feed.
+- Automatically fetches and posts new articles from the RSS feed
-- Embeds clickable links to the articles within each post.
+- Creates formatted posts with clickable links to articles
+- Smart image handling:
-- Retrieves and compresses the header image from the article page, posting it alongside the text.
+  - Automatically retrieves header images from article pages
+  - Compresses images to meet Bluesky's size requirements
+  - Falls back to text-only posts if image processing fails
+- Robust duplicate prevention:
-- Prevents duplicate posts by keeping track of posted articles in a persistent SQLite database.
+  - Uses SQLite database to track all posted articles
-- Configurable to support any RSS feed URL, allowing for easy customization.
+  - Double-checks against recent Bluesky posts as backup
+  - Automatically syncs missing posts to database
+- Reliable operation:
+  - Implements exponential backoff for login attempts
+  - Handles rate limits automatically
+  - Includes comprehensive error handling and logging
+- Highly configurable through YAML:
+  - Customizable check intervals
+  - Adjustable retry settings
+  - Configurable logging levels
+  - Minimum post date filtering

 ## Requirements
 - Python 3.8+